kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/01-basic-crud/15-updating-player-docs.md

 }
 ```

-When we updated the Name to "John" it didn't just overwrite the value of the name key, but instead it overwrote the Document with just the new name.
-We lost the score key
+When we updated the Name to "John" it didn't just overwrite the value of the name key, but instead it overwrote the Document with just the new name

+### We lost the score key!
-Obviously, this is NOT WHAT WE WANT TO DO
+* Obviously, this is NOT WHAT WE WANT TO DO

-You usually update Documents with a set of MongoDB operators and these operators let you update a Document in a way that is far more useful
+* You usually update Documents with a set of MongoDB operators and these operators let you update a Document in a way that is far more useful

 [MongoDB update documentation](https://docs.mongodb.com/manual/reference/operator/update/)

 ### Field Operators
 Some important ones

-Name | Description
+| Name | Description
 |--- | ---
 | $inc | Increments the value of the field by the specified amount
 | $set | Sets the value of a field in a document

+## Dive into our Mongo Shell
-Now let's try this with `> meteor mongo`
+`> meteor mongo`

+### Modifiers to the rescue
 `> db.players.update({_id: "Lgxp2YYiQky38KHEN"}, {$set: {score: 10}})`

-And if you view all players with: `> db.players.find()` you will see that we have updated our Document but just the key value of the Document and we didn't overwrite the entire Document like we did previously
+#### View all players
+`> db.players.find()`

+* We have updated our Document
+    - But **just the key value of the Document**
+    - We didn't overwrite the entire Document (_like we in the previous step_)

 ### $inc
 `> db.players.update({_id: "Lgxp2YYiQky38KHEN"}, {$inc: {score: THIS IS THE VALUE YOU WANT TO INCREASE BY}})`

+### Don't be so negative - Well, in this case, be negative
-**note** If you use a negative number, it will decrease the current score by that amount
+If you use a negative number, it will decrease the current score by that amount

 Example:

 `> db.players.update({_id: "Lgxp2YYiQky38KHEN"}, {$inc: {score: 1}})`

-View all players to see the value of that Document.
-Then cycle back and rerun both commands and you will see that every time you run the command, the score will increment by 1.
+1. View all players to see the value of that Document
+2. Then cycle back and rerun both commands
+3. You will see that every time you run the command, the score will increment by 1

 ### Decrease a number
 `> db.players.update({_id: "Lgxp2YYiQky38KHEN"}, {$inc: {score: -1}})`